Didihat: Administration

 Didihat is a Class-V town and a nagar palika in Pithoragarh district in the state of Uttarakhand, India.
-The Didihat city is divided into 4 wards for which elections are held every 5 years.
-Didihat Nagar Panchayat has a committee consisting of a chairman with ward members.
+The Didihat city is divided into 7 wards for which elections are held every 5 years.
+Didihat Municipality has a committee consisting of a chairman with ward members.
 Membership consists of a minimum of ten elected ward members and three nominated members.
-The Notified Area Committee members of the Nagar Panchayat are elected from the several wards of the Nagar Panchayat on the basis of adult franchise for a term of five years.
+The Municipal Council members of the Nagar Palika are elected from the several wards of the Nagar Palika on the basis of adult franchise for a term of five years.
 Two Non-Notified Slums exist in Didihat; Nai Basti having 150 households and G.I.C.
 Ward with 180 households.

 Administratively it is also a tehsil and a subdivision of the Pithoragarh district.
 Tehsil Didihat is divided into three developmental blocks—Didihat, Kanalichhina, and Berinag.
 Didihat tehsil is the second most populous tehsil in Pithoragarh and has the highest number of villages.
 There are about 367 villages in Didihat Tehsil.